Autopsy of John F. Kennedy: HSCA (1979)

 The HSCA's major medical-forensic conclusion was that "President Kennedy was struck by two rifle shots fired from behind him."
 The committee found acoustic evidence of a second shooter, but concluded that this shooter did not contribute to the president's wounds, and therefore was irrelevant to the autopsy results.
-However, Dr. Cyril Wecht—described by Bugliosi as the most "prominent medical critic of the Warren Commission"—was a frequent dissenter on the nine-member of the HSCA's medical panel and rejected the Warren Commission's single-bullet theory.
-However, he did concur with the other pathologists that Kennedy was hit in the head and upper back and that both shots came from behind.
-Wecht has, however, argued that Kennedy may have been hit by two other shots.
+Cyril Wecht—described by Bugliosi as the most "prominent medical critic of the Warren Commission"—was a frequent dissenter on the nine-member of the HSCA's medical panel and rejected the Warren Commission's single-bullet theory.
+He concurred with the other pathologists that Kennedy was hit in the head and upper back and that both shots came from behind.

+Wecht has argued that Kennedy may have been hit by two other shots.
 He has argued that the throat wound is more indicative of an entry wound than an exit wound.
-Wecht has also suggested that Kennedy's head may have been hit by two nearly simultaneous shots, one from the rear and one from the front.
+Wecht has suggested that Kennedy's head may have been hit by two nearly simultaneous shots, one from the rear and one from the front.